openedx-unsupported/openedxstats/README.rst

 **A:** Unfortunately, there is no support for url changes between versions at the moment.

 **Q:** How do I get credentials to log in?

 **A:** Speak to a member of the Open edX team to be given access to the site.

 **Q:** Can I delete a Language/GeoZone?

 **A:** No, you cannot delete a Language/GeoZone at this time, as it is unlikely for languages and geographies to suddenly cease existing.

+**Q:** When does the site discovery script run?

+**A:** The script that fetches new referrer logs runs each day at 12am EST, and generally takes 10-30 minutes to complete.

 License
 -------